MiscellaneousStuff/tlol/README.md

 analysis or directly training a reinforcement learning agent to play League of Legends (or at least for the first 5 minutes).

-In total this dataset contains almost 1,189,786 frames, which is comparable to ImageNet.
+In total this dataset contains 1,189,786 frames, which is comparable to ImageNet.
 This should be enough to at least experiment with basic Imitation Learning algorithms such as Behavioural Cloning, or perhaps